yashnaman/mai-protocol-v3/docs/user-interfaces.md

 getClaimableOperatorFee()
 ```

-Query how much claimable fee of the operator in the liquidity pool.
+Get claimable fee of the operator in the liquidity pool.

 ```solidity
 claimOperatorFee()